 A quick and easy reference guide

-When you arrive you will need to find your way around the French higher education system, so we have prepared this quick reference guide to help you along the way.
+When you arrive you will need to find your way around the French higher education system, here's a quick reference guide to help you along.

 Lectures [CM] and Classes [TD]

-Some subjects involve two different types of teaching methods: lectures [CM] and classes [TD], whereas other subjects (mostly the so-called “additional” ones), only take the form of lectures.
-In subjects involving both teaching methods, the lectures and classes make up a whole and contribute to your studies in a different, but complementary fashion.
+Some subjects involve two different types of teaching methods: lectures [CM] and classes [TD], whereas other subjects (those known as “additional”), only take the form of lectures.
+In subjects involving both teaching methods, the lectures and classes make up a whole contributing to your studies in different, yet complementary ways.

-Lectures last for around two hours and take place in a lecture theatre [amphithéâtre] in front of a large number of students.
-They form the theoretical teaching base of the subject.
+Lectures last around two hours and take place in a lecture theatre [amphithéâtre] in front of a large number of students.
+These form the theoretical teaching base of the subject.

 Classes [TD or TP]

 Classes are given to small groups of students and build upon the theoretical knowledge from the lectures.

 How does the French higher education system work?